balena-os/meta-balena/README.md

 ## Layers Structure
 * meta-balena-common : layer which contains common recipes for all our supported platforms.
-* meta-resin-* : layers which contain recipes specific to yocto versions.
+* meta-balena-* : layers which contain recipes specific to yocto versions.
 * other files : README, COPYING, etc.

 ## Dependencies